ArtlessAvian/ArtlessAvian.github.io/about.md

 a game development framework in Java.
 This around when I started my Github account;
 many repositories of small games from that time still exist.
 Now I'm using Godot and Unity.
 (I'm also trying my best to learn Unreal.)
-Since I started college, I have part of the Video Game Development Club at UCI.
+Since I started college, I have been part of the Video Game Development Club at UCI.
 I am currently the programming director at the club!

 ### More